gwusec/2022-USENIX-Password-Managers/Readme.md

 This script will perform a chi-squared test for password re-use across different techniques, followed by a post-hoc analysis.
 Using Jupyter Notebook, browse and open the file chi_test.ipynb and run it and it should print out the results.
 Jupyter Notebook version `6.4.8`, running on [Anaconda navigator](https://www.anaconda.com/products/distribution) version `2.2.0` was used for this analysis.
 Python version `3.9.12` was used.
 In addition to having Python installed, the following packages need to be installed to run the script: pandas, numpy, scipy, statsmodels.

+To run the script, first open Anaconda and then Jupyter Notebook and browse to the location of the script, and open it.
+You can run the notebook document step-by-step (one cell a time) by either clicking anywhere in the cell, and then clicking on Run from the menu bar or alternatively pressing shift + enter.
+You can run the whole notebook in a single step by clicking on the menu Cell -> Run All.

 ## The Codebook for the Qualitative Analyses